alanqrwang/keymorph/README.md

 We use the weights from the pretraining step to initialize our model.
 Our pretraining weights are provided in [Releases](https://github.com/evanmy/keymorph/releases/tag/weights).

+For all commands, optionally add the `--use_wandb` flag to log results to Weights & Biases.

 **Affine, Unsupervised**

 To train unsupervised KeyMorph with affine transformation and 128 keypoints, use `mse` as the loss function: